hjbolus/Mathematical-Logic-Through-Python/README.md

 # First order logic
 ### Formulas
-  In first order logic, formulas are stored as objects of class `Formula`, which are composed of subformulas and terms (`Term` objects) in an expression tree or directed-acyclic graph structure.
+  Formulas are stored as objects of class `Formula`, which are composed of subformulas and terms (`Term` objects) in an expression tree or directed-acyclic graph structure.
 Terms are either constants, variables, or functions.
 Terms and formulas can be parsed from strings into objects of their respective type using the `parse()` methods of their respective classes.
 For example,

 `In [1]: formula = Formula.parse('Ax[(Man(x)->Mortal(x))]')`